-- Mineralology, Petrology and Geochemistry Research - What do the minerals in rocks tell us?
+- Mineralology, Petrology and Geochemistry Research - What can minerals, rocks, sediments, and water chemistry tell us?

 - Records of Climate Change Research - How is Earth's climate recorded in minerals, rocks, sediment, water, and ice?
 How has it changed through time?

 Examples of Student Research Projects in aGES: